risc0/risc0-foundry-template/README.md

   RISC0_DEV_MODE=false forge test -vvv
   ```

-  Producing the [Groth16 SNARK proofs][Groth16] for this test requires running on an x86 machine with [Docker] installed, or using [Bonsai](#configuring-bonsai).
+  Producing the [Groth16 SNARK proofs][groth16] for this test requires running on an x86 machine with [Docker][install-docker] installed, or using [Bonsai](#configuring-bonsai).
   Apple silicon is currently unsupported for local proving, you can find out more info in the relevant issues [here](https://github.com/risc0/risc0/issues/1520) and [here](https://github.com/risc0/risc0/issues/1749).

 ## Develop Your Application